keithjjones/visualize_logs/README.md

 ## ProcMon Logs

 The best use case is if you start your ProcMon capture before you run the file you are analyzing.
 If a process is not started the associated network connections may not be connected to the process in the plot.
+I also could not get ProcMon to capture TCP data when WinPCAP was installed.
+You may not want to install WinPCAP if you are interested in TCP data.

 This this library feels like it is taking a long time, it is likely that you are trying to import a lot of ProcMon data.
 You can always filter your data and save it as a CSV showing just the events you want to graph.